LaQuay/marcvila.me/_hackathons/ionic-fib-hackupc-2017w.md

 > Over 500 students from over 20 countries will gather for 36h of dreaming, hacking and shipping on
 > anything and everything.
 All projects are welcome, mobile, hardware, web, you name it. ...

-> Hacking starts at 09:00 PM on Saturday and end at 09:00 PM on Sunday.
+> Hacking starts at 09:00 PM on Saturday and ends at 09:00 PM on Sunday.

 ### The solution